bekk/bekk-christmas/post/kotlin/typesafe-error-handling-in-kotlin.md

 class Err<out E>(val error: E): Result<Nothing, E>()
 ```

 `Result` is a superclass that can only be instantiated as an `Ok` or an `Err`.
 If you receive an instance of `Result`, the only way to get the encapsulated value is by _explicitly_ checking whether it is an `Ok` or an `Err` instance.
-In other words, error handling is both _enforced_ and _typesafe_.
+In other words, error handling is both enforced and typesafe.
 Simple enough, right?
 Let us look at an example.

 ```kotlin
 fun divide(dividend: Int, divisor: Int): Result<Int, String> =